 5. You Have a Brand Idea

-You will need to brand your creative business and for some of you that brand is yourself.
+You will need to brand your creative business and for some of you, that brand is yourself.
 Know your strengths and what sets you apart from others.
-Be unapologetic-ally you!
-You are who you are for a reason and God made you perfect just they way you are.
+Be unapologetic-ally to you!
+You are who you are for a reason and God made you perfect just the way you are.
 Go with your strengths.

 6. You’re Not Afraid To Learn

 Get ready to learn a lot!
 I never dreamed there were so many working parts to an online creative business.
 Technology is probably the hardest part, but with persistence and not being afraid to ask for help you can get there.
 It’s just a matter of pushing buttons.

 7. You’re Not Afraid To Fail In Your Creative Business